elamaran619/amazon-quicksight-user-guide/doc_source/sharing-a-dashboard.md

 ## View the Users a Dashboard is Shared With<a name="view-users-dashboard"></a>

-Use the following procedure to see which users have access to the dashboard\.
+Use the following procedure to see which users or groups have access to the dashboard\.

 1. On the dashboard page, choose **Share** on the application bar\.

-1. Review the users under **Username**\.
-You can also see their **Role** and **Settings**\.
+1. Review the users and groups, and their roles and settings\.

-   You can search to locate a specific user account by typing a search term into **Search users**\.
-Any user account user name or email address that contains the search term is shown\.
+   You can search to locate a specific user or group by typing in their name\.
+Any user or group that contains the search term is shown\.
 Searching is case\-sensitive, and wildcards are not supported\.
-Delete the search term to return to viewing all user accounts\.
+Delete the search term to return view all user accounts\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/create-dashboard4.png)

 ## Share an Existing Dashboard<a name="share-a-dashboard"></a>